Best for business travelers

 To start, it’s best that you’re already an American Airlines loyalist when applying for the Citi / AAdvantage Executive World Elite Mastercard.

-You’ll also enjoy up to $100 application fee credit for either Global Entry or TSA Pre✓®, which will get you 5 years’ worth of access to either perk (but not both), plus one checked bag free for you and up to eight of guests traveling with you on the same reservation.
+You’ll also enjoy up to $100 application fee credit for either Global Entry or TSA Pre✓®, which will get you four years’ worth of access to either perk (but not both), plus one checked bag free for you and up to eight of guests traveling with you on the same reservation.

 The Citi / AAdvantage Executive World Elite Mastercard doesn’t have the best rewards structure compared to more general rewards cards, but it’s one of the best in terms of airline cards — especially if you’re already a frequent American Airlines flyer.

-The Global Entry or TSA Pre✓® application credit adds to the savings, along with a first checked bag free (on domestic American Airlines flights) for you and up to eight guests.
-That’s a potential additional savings of up to $270 if you fully extend the benefit.
+A family Admirals Club membership is worth up to $850, depending on how many guests will be utilizing the membership, which means the card's lounge access perk could completely cover the cost of the annual fee.
+The Global Entry or TSA Pre✓® application credit adds to the savings, along with a first checked bag free (on domestic American Airlines flights) for you and up to eight guests).
+That’s a potential additional savings of up to $270 if you take full advantage the benefit.

 In addition to the rewards laid out here, the Citi / AAdvantage Executive World Elite Mastercard grants you eligibility to join the American AAdvantage dining program, where members can earn miles by dining out at some of their favorite bars and restaurants.
 Our American AAdvantage dining rewards guide gives a deeper look into the program, detailing how to set up your account, where you can earn points, and more.